 Steps to Become a Freelance Software Engineer

 If you’re ready to pursue a freelance software engineering career, you may wonder what steps are involved in this process.
 Although all learners differ in the path they take to pursue this career, there are several core steps most individuals will need to complete to be viable job applicants.
-First, you will need to brainstorm the type of job they hope to pursue that falls under the larger software engineering umbrella.
+First, you will need to brainstorm the type of job you hope to pursue that falls under the larger software engineering umbrella.
 While most coding skills can be transferred between various professional engineering roles, other forms of training are more specific to certain career paths.
-For example, learners may need to decide whether they wish to focus on creating and implementing computer software or if they’d like to devote their efforts to other related roles, such as those in web development that involve creating and maintaining all aspects of a website, such as its layout, functions, and navigation capabilities.
+For example, learners may need to decide whether they wish to focus on creating and implementing computer software or if they’d like to devote their efforts to other related roles such as those in web development that involve creating and maintaining all aspects of a website such as its layout, functions, and navigation capabilities.
 These require slightly different skill sets.

 The next step in pursuing a freelance software engineering career is to decide on the best training format for you.
 Bootcamps and certificate programs are great learning opportunities for aspiring professionals because they combine hands-on training with professional support.
 Noble Desktop provides many exciting learning opportunities for those who are new to software engineering and coding, as well as those who already have prior experience and want to take their skills to the next level.
-Aspiring professionals may find Noble’s Software Engineering Certificate especially useful since it covers both front end and back end skills and also includes personal mentoring sessions.
+Aspiring professionals may find Noble’s Software Engineering Certificate especially useful since it covers both front-end and back-end skills and also includes personal mentoring sessions.

 Next, it’s important for most prospective Freelance Software Engineers to gain hands-on experience in this field.
 This experience can take many forms, including personal projects, internships, or volunteer work.
 Many employers will find it impressive if a job applicant can demonstrate that they have coding experience that extends beyond the walls of a classroom.
 These opportunities can also be a great opportunity to develop a professional portfolio, which is crucial for landing a job in software engineering.